tim-barc/miscellaneous-notes-reports/README.md

 - Investigating Cisco firewall logs
 - Triaging phishing alerts through TryHackMe SOC simulator
 - How to create a timeline from a memory dump
+- Evidence of execution artifacts on a Windows system